cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

 5. Run L2 network:

-Use [Running a three-node network using Docker](./three-node-using-docker.md) manual to run L2 network, follow from **Step 4** to the end.
+Use the [Running a three-node network using Docker](./three-node-using-docker.md) manual to run the L2 network, following sections from **Step 4** to the end.

 ## Step 3.
 Enable Blobs (EIP-4844) For L2 Network

-To enable blobs for L2 there are necessary to do some additional steps, because L2 network is not supporting blobs by default.
+To enable blobs for L2 it is necessary to do some additional steps, because the L2 network is not supporting blobs by default.
 Original manuals:
     - [Prepare nodes for blobs](https://docs.optimism.io/builders/node-operators/management/blobs)
     - [Switch to Using Blobs](https://docs.optimism.io/builders/chain-operators/management/blobs)

-1. Define `BaseFeeScalar` and `BlobBaseFeeScalar` and convert them into a single value with `ecotone-scalar utility`:
+1. Define the `BaseFeeScalar` and `BlobBaseFeeScalar` values and convert them into a single value with `ecotone-scalar utility`:

 ```bash
     cd ~/optimism/op-chain-ops